-I’m taking part in a fundraising 5K event this summer called Push for Your Tush.
+Several times, I’ve taken part in a fundraising 5K event called Push for Your Tush.
 As usual with such events, I had to sign a release – actually a “RELEASE, WAIVER and INDEMNITY AGREEMENT,” in all caps every time it is mentioned – for the organizer, Colorectal Cancer Canada.

-I ran this AGREEMENT through the Hemingway app, which measures how easy something is to read and understand.
-The result is a great visual display of all the “very hard to read” sentences in a striking pinky-red, as you can see here.
+You know me.
+I had to run this AGREEMENT through the Hemingway app, which measures how easy something is to read and understand.
+The result is a great visual display of all the “very hard to read” sentences in a striking pinky-red shown here.

 Wordnerdery is a quick read about words, effective/expressive writing, newsletters and more.
 Are you a subscriber yet?
 If yes, thanks for reading!
 If not, you can sign up right now.
 In keeping with Canada’s anti-spam laws and just plain good manners, you can easily unsubscribe any time.